Bharat Electronics: BEL IAI AeroSystems

 In 2024, BEL and Israel Aerospace Industries formed a joint venture company named BEL IAI AeroSystems.
 According to BEL, the joint venture was formed to provide life cycle support, including technical and maintenance related support, for India's Medium Range Surface-to-Air Missile air defence systems.

 BEL-Safran Electronics & Defense

 Bharat Electronics and Safran Electronics & Defense signed memorandum of understanding on February 11, 2025, to establish a joint venture for the production, customization, sales, and upkeep of Armement Air-Sol Modulaire in India.

+On 16 February 2026, BEL approved the Project HAMMER which includes the formation of the joint venture, a 50:50 equity Private Limited Company under the Companies Act 2013.
+The joint venture will operate a Centre of Excellence that will act as "technology and teaming partner for the manufacturing, supply, maintenance and repair of the Guidance Kit of the HAMMER weapon system".
+The JV will have a board of four directors two nominated by each BEL and SED.
+The primary users include the Indian Air Force and the Indian Navy.
+The partnership was one of the agenda during the bilateral meet between French president Emmanuel Macron and Indian prime minister Narendra Modi.

 Ownership

 As of December 2023, Bharat Electronics Limited is primarily owned by the Government of India (51.14%), mutual funds and UTI (18.33%), foreign portfolio investors (17.78%), individual investors (6.76%) and insurance companies (3.63%).

 Customer Co-ordination Cell

 Recently, BEL has set up a Customer Co-ordination Cell.
 The customers of BEL comprise members of the Army, Navy, Air Force, paramilitary, Coast Guard (India, Seychelles, Maldives, Sri Lanka), Police, Doordarshan, All India Radio, Department of Telecommunications and consumers of professional electronic components are allowed to register their complaints with the Customer Co-ordination Cell by phone, fax or the Internet.